garrandall/popular-music-data/tracks/rumour-has-it-donna-summer.md

 Rumour has it

-You never know just what you've wont until you've lost And the object of the game is not to pay the cost Anyone can play the game, there are no rules
+You never know just what you've won't until you've lost And the object of the game is not to pay the cost Anyone can play the game, there are no rules
 And you never know just what you've won until you lose